Click here to view an animated version of this procedure.

 Description of the Procedure

-A speculum will be used to look into the vagina.
-An instrument called a tenaculum will be used to grasp the cervix.
+A speculum will be inserted into the vagina.
+An tool called a tenaculum will be inserted and used to grasp the cervix.
 A flexible, thin, suction tube will be passed through the vagina and into the uterus.
 A small sample of endometrial tissue will be suctioned out.
+The tools will be removed.

 How Long Will It Take?